 Sunday morning, it was pouring hard when we reached our appointment with Marc Le Bihan – in Tortona district.
 Even though we made our selection the day before, we wanted to dig deeper into his profound couture universe.
 In a transitional era, where everything looks unstable and meaningless, his persistent artisanal contribution makes the difference.

 Marc Le Bihan is a fashion designer, artist, and craftsman who creates clothes like a second skin.
-His work goes beyond any classification.
+Indeed, his work goes beyond any classification.
 His conceptual creativity – manifested through impeccable tailoring, is the expression of a cultured and timeless approach to fashion that refuses trends and their transience.

 Completely disconnected from commercial fashion constraints, his couture is a rare example of consistency.